leblancfg/autocrop/README.md

 ~~~

 ### conda
-Development of a `conda-forge` package for the [Anaconda Python distribution](https://www.anaconda.com/download/) is also currently slated for development.
-Please leave feedback on [issue #7](https://github.com/leblancfg/autocrop/issues/7) if you are insterested in helping out.
+Development of a `conda-forge` package for the [Anaconda Python distribution](https://www.anaconda.com/download/) is currently stalled due to the complexity of setting up the workflow with OpenCV.
+Please leave feedback on [issue #7](https://github.com/leblancfg/autocrop/issues/7) to see past attempts if you are insterested in helping out!

 ## Requirements
 Best practice for your projects is of course to [use virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 At the very least, you will need to [have pip installed](https://pip.pypa.io/en/stable/installing/).